 Would you like to do voiceovers?

 Yes, I would love to.
 I would love to be a full-time character on an animation.
 I’m actually quite happy to be followed by a few people from the industry and they have actually given me a nudge to get on with it.
 But yeah, voiceover adverts, why not.
 I did a BT thing a while back, it was for their social media.
-We were doing an Oscar themed impressions, I did some new ones actually, I did Frozone from The Incredibles and Doug from Up.
+We were doing Oscar-themed impressions, I did some new ones, I did Frozone from The Incredibles and Doug from Up.

 You are doing tonight’s show for Help For Heroes.
 How did you get involved with them?